-Walk through some of the city’s best parks, like Central Park or Prospect Park, and enjoy the beautiful snow-covered landscape.
-Or, if there doesn’t happen to be any snow during the time of your visit, keep an eye out for the always lovely evergreens!
+Wrap up warm and walk through some of the city’s best parks, like Central Park or Prospect Park, and enjoy the beautiful wintry landscapes.

-That said, if you’d prefer the romance of nature without the reality of the weather, try a visit to the New York Botanical Garden or the Brooklyn Museum & Botanic Garden, both of which offer indoor spaces featuring gorgeous tropical plants.
+That being said, if you’d prefer the romance of nature without the reality of the weather, try a visit to the New York Botanical Garden or the Brooklyn Museum and Botanic Garden, both of which offer indoor spaces featuring gorgeous tropical plants.

 Ice Skate at Rockefeller Center

-Rockefeller Center simply too touristy for your taste?
-Then head to the Bryant Park’s Winter Village for other skating options.
+Rockefeller Center and Central Park simply too touristy for your taste?
+Then head to Bryant Park’s Winter Village for other skating options.
 They also boast a number of food stalls, shops, and miscellaneous vendors.
-You know, if you’d like to treat your partner to a little something.
+You know, if you'd like to treat your partner to a little something.

 Play up Your Sensual Side at the Museum of Sex